Summer 2018 UW Germanics Newsletter

 Since completing the requirements for a PhD in Germanics (dissertation on the syntax of German) at the UW in 1988, I have been employed as a professor of German, first at North Dakota State University (1987-1991), and since August, 1991 at Oklahoma State University, where I have been full professor in the Department of Languages and Literatures since 2006.
 From January to June 1999, I was a Senior Scholar at the Zentrum für Allgemeine Sprachwissenschaft in Berlin, with the support of… Read more

 Greetings, I graduated in 1969 in German and got my MA in German at the UW in 1970 and was a TA that year.
 I graduated from UW Law School in 1972 and then had a career in the food industry – semi retiring this week after 45 years.
 I was an exchange student in Munich in 1965/66 in 11th grade and visited some old friend there in the summer of 2016 and have been in touch with them for over 50 years.
 I read a book a month in German, so that I don’t lose it.
-Have lived in LA since 1974, but I… Read more
+Have… Read more

 Is compassion the foundation of human morality or a dangerously unreliable emotion?
 This course (German 385: The Rhetoric of Social Justice) examined the strategies and motivations in different media of fostering empathy for commonly held enemies or discriminated groups.
 The syllabus ran from Ancient Greece to depictions of Nazis and terrorists in modern film, and considered philosophical assessments of sympathy alongside examples of its aesthetic manufacture.
 Students worked together in… Read more